 A shareholders agreement was signed in September 2015 by the participating entities.
-Delivery of the pipes was completed by November 2016.
-Surveys and engineering works are ongoing and are planned to be completed by mid-2017.
+Delivery of the first pipes for the project was received in Germany in November 2016.

-Construction of the twin lines is expected to be completed by 2018 and 2019 respectively with operations set to begin by end of 2019.
+Construction of the twin lines is expected to be completed by the end of 2019.

-Contracts were awarded to Europipe, Mülheim, United Metallurgical Company, Chelyabinsk Pipe-Rolling Plant and Chelyabinsk to supply steel pipes for the two pipelines.
+Europipe, Mülheim, United Metallurgical Company, Chelyabinsk Pipe-Rolling Plant, and Chelyabinsk were awarded contracts to supply steel pipes for the two pipelines in March 2016.
 The contract includes the delivery of 2,500km of large-diameter pipes weighing approximately 2.2Mt.

-Allseas was awarded a contract by Nord Stream to perform offshore pipe-lay works for the pipeline project, in February 2017.
+Allseas was awarded a contract by Nord Stream to perform offshore pipe-laying works for the pipeline project in February 2017.
 The contract also includes the provision of pipe-laying vessels, Solitaire, Pioneering Spirit, and Audacia.

-Wasco Coatings was contracted to provide concrete weight coating services and pipes for Nord Stream 2 project.
+Wasco Coatings Germany was contracted in September 2016 to provide concrete weight coating services and pipes for Nord Stream 2 project.
 In June 2017 Blue Water Shipping was awarded a $46m sub-contract by Wasco Coatings for handling, storage, and transportation of the pipeline segments.

 Controversies around Nord Stream 2 pipeline project

-The governments of ten European countries sent a letter to the European Commission stating that the pipeline project is against the interests of EU.
-The countries involved are Bulgaria, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Poland, Romania and Slovakia.
+The governments of ten European countries sent a letter to the European Commission stating that the pipeline project is against the interests of the EU.
+The countries involved are Bulgaria, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Poland, Romania, and Slovakia.